nanopack/red/README.md

 #### -p <port>
 Specify the port to connect to
 #### --help
-Show the help for vtep
+Show the help for red
 #### --version
-Show the version number of vtep
+Show the version number of red
 #### --yaml
 Format the output of subcommands to be yaml
 ### Subcommands